taconinja

 Chef's Notes

-This is the fish taco that launched a thousand imitations.
-Real Baja fish tacos come from the fish carts of Ensenada, where they've been perfecting the beer-battered crunch since the 1950s.
-The batter wants Mexican lager (Modelo, Corona, Pacifico, Tecate), not IPAs or stouts, whose strong flavors compete rather than complement.
-The beer adds lightness through carbonation and a subtle maltiness.
+The batter wants Mexican lager (Modelo, Corona, Pacifico, Tecate) — not IPAs or stouts, whose strong flavors compete rather than complement.
+The carbonation adds lightness; the malt adds subtle flavor.
 Mix the batter until just smooth; overmixing develops gluten and makes it heavy.
-Cod and halibut are traditional choices: firm enough to hold together during frying, mild enough to let the crispy coating shine.
-Fresh matters, so smell your fish (it should smell like clean ocean, not low tide) and look for firm, translucent flesh.
+Cod and halibut are traditional: firm enough to hold together during frying, mild enough to let the crispy coating be the star.
+Smell your fish before you buy it — clean ocean, not low tide.
 Oil temperature is everything.
-Use a thermometer and maintain 375°F; too cool and you get soggy, oil-logged fish; too hot and the batter burns before the fish cooks through.
-Work in batches so you don't crash the temperature by crowding the pan.
-Drain on a wire rack, not paper towels, which trap steam and make the bottom soggy.
-The lime zest at the end isn't optional; that bright citrus pop is what makes the difference between fish tacos that are fine and fish tacos that transport you to the coast.
-The taco scholars maintain that the perfect Baja fish taco can briefly cure homesickness for a place you've never been.
+Too cool and you get soggy, oil-logged fish; too hot and the batter burns before the fish cooks through.
+Maintain 375°F and work in batches.
+Drain on a wire rack so the bottom stays crispy.
+The lime zest at the end isn't garnish — that citrus hit is what makes Baja fish tacos taste like Baja fish tacos.
+The taco scholars maintain that a perfect Baja fish taco can briefly cure homesickness for a place you've never been.

 Into This Base?